What Is Common Size Income Statement?

 All Amount in Millions

-Here you can download the detailed excel template
+Here you can download the detailed excel template.

-- SG&A expense has decreased from 36.1% in 2007 to 34.1 in 2005.
+- SG&A expense had decreased from 36.1% in 2007 to 34.1 in 2005.

-- Operating income has dropped significantly in 2015.
+- Operating income dropped significantly in 2015.

 - Net income decreased substantially to less than 10%.

-Advantages of Common Size Income Statement Analysis
+Common Size Income Statement In Video

-- A helps a financial user to understand the income statement more clearly in terms of ratio or percentage of each individual item in the income statement as a percentage of total sales of the company.
+- A helps a financial user to understand the income statementUnderstand The Income StatementThe income statement is one of the company's financial reports that summarizes all of the company's revenues and expenses over time in order to determine the company's profit or loss and measure its business activity over time based on user requirements. more clearly in terms of the ratio or percentage of each item in the income statement as a percentage of the company’s total sales.

 - Many financial experts see the common size income statement as useless because there isn’t any approved standard proportion of each item to the total sales.